 You may qualify for Lemon Law Arbitration if your vehicle is seriously defective and if you have reported the defect to the manufacturer before either of the following Lemon Law limits have been reached:

-- two (2) years from the date your vehicle was originally sold, and
+- three (3) years from the date your vehicle was originally sold, and

 - the end of the manufacturer express warranty term.

 The defects and repairs you are complaining about must occur before either of these periods run out.
 The Lemon Law can apply to new vehicles, used vehicles (if still within the Lemon Law limits), motorcycles and motor homes.